 - Choose by weight and smell.
 It should be heavy for its size and smell sweet and floral.
 Avoid pineapples that smell sour or fermented.

 - Press the pineapple gently.
 It should give slightly under pressure.
 If it gives too much it may be rotten.

-- If you let a fresh pineapple rest on your counter top for a couple of days before cutting it open, it will become juicier and sweeter.
+- If you let a fresh pineapple rest on your counter top for two- five days before cutting it open, it will “sugar up” and become juicier and sweeter.